spreemohealth/style/README.md

 ## Adding support for more linters

-Adding support for linters of other programming languages is straightforward.
-You just have to add a `lint_<language>` method to the `Lint` class in the `pre_commit.lint` module.

-A linter is expected to:

-- accept a single input: *a list of file paths*, corresponding to files that are in the git staging area

-- select only the files that are relevant to the language being checked

-- produce two pieces of output:

-   1. send all linting information to stdout for the user (if any issues are detected)

-   2. return the number of files that have style issues.

-Note that the `Linter` class in `pre_commit.linters` can be used to add support for a variety of linters.
+You can leverage the `Linter` class in `style.pre_commit.linters` to add support for a variety of additional linters.
-For example, see the implementation of the `lint_py` method of the `Lint` class inside of the `pre_commit.lint` module.

 ## How to avoid code checking